michelp/pgsodium/README.md

-  - `pgsodium_keymaker` is the most privledged role, it can do everything the previous roles can do, but it can also create keys, keypairs and key seeds and derive keys.
-Be very how you grant access to this role, as it can create valid secret keys derived from the root key.
+  - `pgsodium_keymaker` is the most privledged role, it can do everything the previous roles can do, but it can also create keys, keypairs and key seeds and derive keys from key ids.
+Be very careful how you grant access to this role, as it can create valid secret keys derived from the root key.

-Note that public key apis like `crypto_box` and `crypto_sign` do not have key id variants, because they work with a combination of four keys, two keypairs for each party.
-Since the point of public key encryption is for each party to keep their secrets and for that secret to not be derivable.
+Note that public key apis like `crypto_box` and `crypto_sign` do not have "key id" variants, because they work with a combination of four keys, two keypairs for each party.
+The point of public key encryption is for each party to keep their secrets and for that secret to not be derivable.
 You can certainly call something like `SELECT * FROM crypto_box_seed_new_keypair(derive_key(1))` and make deterministic keypairs, but then if an attacker steals your root key they can derive all keypair secrets, so this approach is not recommended.

 # Encrypting Columns